rucio/documentation/docs/installing_server.md

 * When a client tries __rucio upload__ & __rucio download__, or when the __reaper__ daemon tries to delete data, Rucio pre-signs the S3 URL and passes that signed URL to GFAL2.
 GFAL2 needs `https://` as the scheme for the protocol when this is the case.

 * When the __conveyor-submitter__ daemon submits a transfer to FTS3, it does not pre-sign the URL but it depends on the FTS3 server to do so (Step 5 of the configuration in the previous section), in this case the proper scheme to use for the protocol is `s3s://`, Rucio will automatically translate `https -> s3s` in order to submit the transfer properly.
-The approach of not pre-signing the URL is necessary since those URLs have an expiration time and there is no guarantee of when the FTS transfer will really happen.
-This way, FTS signs the URL just before the transfer actually starts.
+The approach of not pre-signing the URL is necessary since those URLs have an expiration time and there is no guarantee of when the FTS3 transfer will really happen.
+This way, FTS3 signs the URL just before the transfer actually starts.